sssolid/Crown-Nexus/crown_deploy/README.md

 ## Overview

-This system integrates with the existing `server-analyzer.sh` script to:
+This system uses a Python-based server analyzer to:

 1. Analyze server hardware specifications
 2. Determine optimal role assignments based on hardware